Far-right subcultures: Fashion label abuse

-Fashion label abuse means in this case, far-right movements, use specific labels and connect their ideology.
-Some prominent examples are Lonsdale, Fred Perry and New Balance.
-The British sport label Lonsdale became popular in the German neo-nazi movement because of the letters 'NSDA' in the name, which refers to the National Socialist German Workers' Party (NSDAP, Nazi Party), that was active between 1920 and 1945.
+In this case, fashion label abuse is the abuse of fashion labels by far-right movements, such movements abuse specific fashion labels by using them as symbols of their ideologies.
+Some prominent examples of fashion label abuse are Lonsdale, Fred Perry and New Balance.
+The British sport label Lonsdale became popular in the German neo-Nazi movement because of the letters 'NSDA' in the name, which refers to the National Socialist German Workers' Party (NSDAP, Nazi Party), that was active between 1920 and 1945.
 The popularity of Fred Perry can be explained through the demand in the skinhead scene.
-On top of that the brand offers polo shirts with a collar in the colors black-white-red, which was the flag color used by the nazi regime and is therefore as well prominent in German neo-nazi movements.
+On top of that the brand offers polo shirts with a collar in the colors black-white-red, which was the flag color used by the Nazi regime and is therefore as well prominent in German neo-Nazi movements.
 Both brands distance themselves from any association.
 In November 2016 Matthew LeBretton, New Balance's vice president of public affairs, criticized the Trans-Pacific Partnership trade agreement, that the Obama administration led and Donald Trump opposes.
 After New Balance defended its opposition to TTP, Andrew Anglin, publisher of the American neo-nazi news and commentary website The Daily Stormer, declared New Balance the “Official Shoes of White People”.

-Fashion label creation around far-right ideology
+Fashion labels which were created around far-right ideology

-There are also fashion labels that were created for neo-nazis, by neo-nazis.
+There are also fashion labels that were created for neo-Nazis, by neo-Nazis.

-Some examples for nazi fashion labels: Ansgar Aryan, Consdaple, Eric and Sons, Masterrace Europe, Outlaw, Reconquista, Rizist, Thor Steinar, Troublemaker, Dryve by Suizhyde, Greifvogel Wear, Hate-Hate, Hermannsland, Sport Frei, Pro Violence.
+Some examples for Nazi fashion labels: Ansgar Aryan, Consdaple, Eric and Sons, Masterrace Europe, Outlaw, Reconquista, Rizist, Thor Steinar, Troublemaker, Dryve by Suizhyde, Greifvogel Wear, Hate-Hate, Hermannsland, Sport Frei, Pro Violence.